cwtsaiai/sno/README.md

-## A Simplified Version of Space Net Optimization for Single Objective Bound Constrained Problems.
+## A Simplified Version of Space Net Optimization for Single Objective Bound Constrained Problems

 **This repository holds the supplementary source code to the manuscript entitled "Space Net Optimization for Single Objective Bound Constrained Problems" published in the IEEE Transactions on Evolutionary Computation.**